StackVista/stackstate-docs/configure/security/authentication/oidc.md

 ### Kubernetes

-To configure StackState to use an OIDC authentication provider on Kubernetes, OIDC authentication details and user role mapping needs to be added to the `authentication.yaml` file.
+To configure StackState to use an OIDC authentication provider on Kubernetes, OIDC authentication details and user role mapping needs to be added to the file `authentication.yaml`.
 For example:

 {% tabs %}
 {% tab title="authentication.yaml" %}